How We found Prior Art in Non Patent Literature of University Publication?

 While exploring the University website, I stumbled upon a link directing to the FTP server of University that hosts its research papers, theses and conference papers.

 After skimming through hundreds of research papers, I finally found something I was hunting for such a long time.
 I found some literature where inventors were among other authors, disclosing similar concept.
 The first author, however, was not among the inventors of the patent.

 I also found one folder in FTP server hosting research papers of that researcher.
 Great find!
 I had the feeling that this was it.
 I started the grunt work and pored through all the research papers in that folder.

 Voila!
 I finally found a paper discussing the same concept with publication date before the priority date of the patent under consideration.
 With the help of that reference, we were able to build a stronger case for validity.

 In all this, the twist was that when we tried to open the same FTP link from the browser or search its content on Google, it didn’t appear.
 That project taught us two lessons:

-One, results in Non patent literature are not limited to searchable content only.
-Secondly, you have to be observant to modify your search strategies to find an existing prior art.
+One, results in Non-patent literature are not limited to searchable content only.
+Secondly, you have to be observant to modify your search strategies to find existing prior art.